grndlvl/k8s-hello-app/docs/02-app-container.md

 # 02 – Build the FastAPI App Container

 With the cluster ready, let’s build and package our application.
 We’ll use **FastAPI**, containerized with Docker, and configure it so Kubernetes can read settings from environment variables, ConfigMaps, and Secrets.

 ---

-## 📝 Step 1.
-Review the App Code
+## 1. Review the App Code

 In `app/main.py` you’ll find the FastAPI service: